 - Allow the Framework to annually track and measure the impact the beef industry is having on vegetation across the nation

-- Support the industry to drive improvement in environmental practices and celebrate successes of good
+- Support the industry to drive improvement in environmental practices and celebrate good

 - farm management